Eliora59/ContainerProject/README.md

 $ git clone https://github.com/Eliora59/ContainerProject.git

-You need to being add in the docker group
+You need to being add in the docker group (Don't forget to restart your session)

 $ sudo usermod -a -G docker theophile